fattybobcat/infra_sp2/README.md

 ### Prerequisites

-Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
+* Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
 [Docker Compose](https://docs.docker.com/compose/) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).
+* Create your own mail for the project, which will send a verification code to confirm users (Better gmail)

 ### Containers